How to Secure PostgreSQL: Security Hardening Best Practices and Tips

 Views

-Views are obviously useful for encapsulating commonly executed queries into an object that can be queried as if it were also a table, but they can also be useful for preventing unauthorized access to data by ensuring that roles do not have the ability to select from the underlying tables, and have to access the data from the view instead.
+Views are obviously useful for encapsulating commonly executed queries into an object that can be queried as if it were also a table, but they can also be useful for preventing unauthorized access to data by ensuring that roles do not have the ability to select from the underlying tables and have to access the data from the view instead.
 A classic example is part of Postgres; the pg_catalog.pg_authid table contains a row for each role in the database, including a column containing the hash of the password for the role if it's been set.
-Because the hash is considered sensitive information, the table does not have SELECT privileges for any roles other than the superuser that the database was initialised with.
+Because the hash is considered sensitive information, the table does not have SELECT privileges for any roles other than the superuser that the database was initialized with.

 A view (pg_catalog.pg_roles) is provided instead, which can be selected from by any user.
 When selecting from the view, the password is always returned as ********.
 This is arguably more convenient than simply using an ACL on the password column in the underlying table as that would cause a permissions error if queried with SELECT * FROM.

 When using updateable views, a CHECK OPTION is available when defining the view.
-When omitted, the view will allow the user to insert or update records such that they wouldn't be visible through the view, otherwise the insert or update will only be allowed if the row would be visible to the user.
+When omitted, the view will allow the user to insert or update records such that they wouldn't be visible through the view.
+Otherwise the insert or update will only be allowed if the row would be visible to the user.
 If LOCAL CHECK OPTION is specified, row visibility is checked only against conditions on the view being used directly, but when CASCADED CHECK OPTION is used (the default, if CHECK OPTION is specified), row visibility is checked against the view being used directly as well as any other underlying views.

 Consider using views over secured tables as a method of allowing access to a limited subset of the columns in the underlying table to appropriate roles.

-Security barriers
+Security Barriers

 Using views to restrict access to a column is quite common, but people often also use them to restrict access to certain rows.
 While there is certainly value in doing that, one must be mindful of one particularly nasty side effect; it's possible to trick the Postgres optimizer into leaking the hidden data!

 This is not actually a bug; it's the way the system is intended to work.
-Essentially what can happen is that when a query against a view is executed by the user, and the user includes a call to a very low cost function in that outer query, the optimizer may choose to run the query for every row in the data underlying the view, before it applies the selectivity clauses in the view, thus allowing the function to access the restricted data.
+Essentially, what can happen is that when a query against a view is executed by the user, and the user includes a call to a very low-cost function in that outer query, the optimizer may choose to run the query for every row in the data underlying the view, before it applies the selectivity clauses in the view, thus allowing the function to access the restricted data.
 This is demonstrated nicely in a blog post by my colleague Robert Haas.

 Related to security barriers is the LEAKPROOF parameter for functions.
-This can only be used by superusers when creating a function, and serves to certify that the function doesn't leak any information besides the intended return value.
+This can only be used by superusers when creating a function and serves to certify that the function doesn't leak any information besides the intended return value.
 This allows Postgres to better optimize queries where a function is used with a security barrier view, safe in the knowledge that the function won't leak any information.

-Be careful when using views to hide rows to ensure that they are marked as security barriers to avoid leaking of data.
+Be careful when using views to hide rows to ensure that they are marked as security barriers to avoid leaking data.
 Consider whether RLS might be a better solution for limiting access to specific rows.

 Security Definer Functions